janicetran12/20252R0136COSE36203/README.md

-# ML-project
-Personal Face Detection and Recognition System
+# Face Detection and Recognition Project

+Course: COSE362-03
+Semester: Fall 2025

+This repository contains the implementation and report for the face detection project.